flyteorg/flyteidl/gen/pb-protodoc/flyteidl/plugins/raw_container.proto.rst

 .. _api_field_flyteidl.plugins.CoPilot.output_path:

 output_path
-  (`uint32 <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_) File system path (start at root).
+  (`string <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_) File system path (start at root).
 This folder should contain all the outputs for the task as individual files and/or an error text file

 .. _api_field_flyteidl.plugins.CoPilot.format: